 ~ YOUTH ~

-HEY THERE YOUTH – WE NEED YOUR INFORMATION AND THE NEXT MEETING – Please see the page on the Youth board to provide Pastor Steve and the office with your email address and cell phone number, so that we can text you updates.
-Also, we will be having our next Youth Meeting on December 15th at 11:30 am to continue our planning mission for the youth here at SOTM.
-ALL ARE WELCOME TO ATTEND and give us your input.
+HEY THERE YOUTH – WE NEED YOUR INFORMATION AND THE NEXT MEETING – Please see Pastor Steve or the office to provide your email address and cell phone number, so that we can text you updates.
 Thank you !
+Next meeting will be February 9th, 2020 at 11:30 am.

 ELEMENTARY SUNDAY SCHOOL – The congregation of SOTM offers Sunday School for our children.
 Classes are offered during our 8:30 am and 10:30 am worship services.
 Erin Thomas supervises these classes held in our class room wing or conference room.
 With great joy we again look forward to being with our children on Sunday mornings.
 Please encourage your children to attend Sunday School!
 Encourage them to invite their friends!
 Invite your friends!
 We look forward to seeing you on Sunday mornings this September and throughout the coming church year! ~ Pastor Steve

 YOUTH EXTRACURRICULAR ACTIVITIES – Do your kids participate in extracurricular activities, sports, dance, music, plays?
 Please let us know as many people of the congregation would like to support the youth and cheer them on at their events.
 There is a sign up on the YOUTH board, so let us know what your kiddos are up to this winter and spring.